mohammadali-arjomand/donyayeserial-scrapper/README.md

 # DonyayeSerial Scrapper
 This script scraps DonyayeSerial datacenters and extracts all movies and series with all qualities.
-Then, saves them into sqlite file.
+Then, saves them into a sqlite file.

 To use this script, first install this packages (last one is recommended, not required)
 ```bash
 sudo apt install python3 python3-jupyter* python3-requests python3-bs4 sqlitebrowser
 ```
-Then get an (or some) ApiKey(s) from [OMDB](https://omdbapi.com/) and write it in `API_KEY` file next to `scrapping.ipynb` (each ApiKey in one line).
+Then get an some ApiKeys from [OMDB](https://omdbapi.com/) and write them in `API_KEY` file next to `scrapping.ipynb` (each ApiKey in one line).
 For example:
 ```
 kci23r22
 sjjw32e